Contact Us

 WebRTC

-It's a browser plugin used by web apps for speedy direct connections.
+WebRTC is a browser plugin used by web apps for speedy direct connections.
 But since WebRTC uses a UDP protocol, it skips the proxy that's set in your profile.
 This can allow websites to uncover your actual public, local IP addresses, and media devices, even if you're using a proxy.

 Masked

-In this mode, the system aligns public and local IPs with your proxy.
 Here's how it works: when you launch a profile, it first connects to our server.
 We detect the actual external IP, feed it back, and establish it as the WebRTC IP.
 If your proxy IP changes mid-session, we promptly adjust it to keep everything in sync.

 Custom